Rifts (role-playing game): Setting

-The foundations for the Rifts world were originally developed in the Palladium game Beyond the Supernatural (first released in 1987).

 The Rifts world is Earth, but hundreds of years into the future.
 Ley lines, lines of magic energy, criss-cross the earth forming supernatural geographic areas such as the Bermuda Triangle.
 Points where Ley Lines intersect, called a nexus, are places of powerful magic, such as the Pyramids of Giza and Stonehenge.
-If a Ley Line nexus energy surges or is purposely activated, the very fabric of space and time can be torn, creating a rift, or a hole in space-time leading to another place, time, or a new/parallel dimension.
-Ley Lines in most lower capacity "realities" have less Potential Psychic Energy or PPE to allow them to be visible, but in the magic or PPE saturated worlds like Rifts Earth, they become visible based on PPE intensity.
-Some are visible during the day as evident by a slight blue shift of the surrounding environment.
-Otherwise at night or from space the massive bands of blue-white energy can be as large as half a mile wide in some places, and stretching for many miles.
+If a Ley Line nexus energy surges or is purposely activated, the fabric of space and time can be torn, creating a rift - a hole in space-time leading to another place, time, or dimension.

-The Magic energy making up Ley lines as mentioned is Potential Psychic Energy or PPE.
-Found in various places, objects, and animals, one of the greatest sources of PPE is in young and prepubescent children.
+Ley lines contain magical energy called Potential Psychic Energy (PPE), which is found in various places, objects, and animals and is particularly strong in children.
 An adult's level of PPE can vary based on other factors.
 PPE also allows Psionics which uses energy known as Inner Strength Points or ISP.
 Psychic phenomenon (more commonly called psionics) can also vary from individuals, ranging from none at all to Master level abilities.
 Psychic abilities can manifest in virtually any way imaginable.
 Some psychics develop differently, such as psi-stalkers; human mutants that feed on psychic energy.